AACEngineering/django-permissions-auditor/docs/admin_site.rst

 .. image:: img/admin_groups.png

-Django-permissions-auditor implements a groups list containing the assigned permissions and active users.
+Django-permissions-auditor overrides the default groups admin list to show the assigned permissions and active users.
+This behavior can be disabled via the :ref:`PERMISSIONS_AUDITOR_ADMIN_OVERRIDE_GROUPS` setting.